michaelmagan/hydraai/examples/mage-demo/README.md

-# Hydra-AI Todo App Demo
+# Hydra-AI Social App Demo

-In this demo NextJS app, we showcase how the `hydra-ai` package can be used to create a Todo application where the AI chooses between different pre-built React components and hydrates them dynamically within a chatbox.
+In this demo NextJS app, we showcase how the `hydra-ai` package can be used to create a social application where the AI chooses between different pre-built React components and hydrates them dynamically within a chatbox.

 After each User message hydra will try to respond with one of the registered components.